Below you will find the members of our Policy Committee:

 Ariadna Matas works as a Policy Adivsor for the Europeana Foundation, where she contributes to the management, development and implementation of Europeana’s policies and frameworks with a strong focus on copyright law.
 In her role at Europeana, she supports the Europeana Copyright Community, a group of professionals interested in copyright and digital cultural heritage that cultivate, curate and share knowledge around this topic.
 She also supports the work of the Rights Statements Consortium to develop, maintain and encourage the use of the rights statements.
 Ariadna is a member of Creative Commons’ Global Network Copyright Platform, NEMO’s Working Group on Digitisation & IPR, the Libraries and IP group at the Spanish Federation of Library Associations and the Rights Statements Consortium Statements and Implementation Working Groups.
 Ariadna studied law at the University Pompeu Fabra in Barcelona, Spain, and holds a Master’s in Intellectual Property Law at the CEIPI – Centre for International Intellectual Property Studies in Strasbourg, France.
 Before joining Europeana, Ariadna worked for the International Federation of Library Associations and Institutions (IFLA) on copyright matters.

-Benjamin is chair of LIBER’s Copyright and Legal Matters Working Group and a researcher at Bournemouth University’s Centre for Intellectual Property Policy & Management.
+Benjamin is one of the founders of Knowledge Rights 21, co-chairs the Policy Committee along with chairing LIBER’s Copyright and Legal Matters Working Group .
+He is a researcher at Bournemouth University’s Centre for Intellectual Property Policy & Management focussing on Artificial Intelligence, copyright law and its intersection with international trade law.

-He is active in the Intellectual Property field within the UK, having sat on a number of bodies including the BBC’s Creative Archive Advisory Board, the UK Government’s Creative Economy Programme (Competition and Intellectual Property), i2010 Digital Libraries Programme, as well as the Institute of Public Policy Research’s Advisory Board on Intellectual Property and the Public Sphere.
+He is active in the intellectual property field within the UK and the EU, having sat on a number of bodies including the BBC’s Creative Archive Advisory Board, the UK Government’s Creative Economy Programme (Competition and Intellectual Property), i2010 Digital Libraries Programme, as well as the Institute of Public Policy Research’s Advisory Board on Intellectual Property and the Public Sphere.

-Benjamin also chairs the copyright group of the Council for European National Librarians and sits on the UK Intellectual Property Office’s Copyright Research Expert Advisory Group.
-He has spoken as an expert legal witness at the Legal Affairs Committee of the European Parliament.
+Benjamin also chaired the copyright group of the Council for European National Librarians and currently sits on the UK Intellectual Property Office’s Copyright Research Expert Advisory Group.
+He has spoken as an expert legal witness at the Legal Affairs Committee (JURI) of the European Parliament, as well as at the BEIS Select Committee and a number of All Party groups in the UK.

 Susan Reilly is Associate Librarian for Collections and Archives at University College Dublin.